 Marshall RB Rasheen Ali takes undisclosed leave of absence

-HUNTINGTON, W.Va.
-(AP) Marshall running back Rasheen Ali, one of the nation's top freshman rushers last season, is taking a leave of absence for undisclosed reasons, coach Charles Huff said Tuesday.
+HUNTINGTON, W.Va. — Marshall running back Rasheen Ali, one of the nation’s top freshman rushers last season, is taking a leave of absence for undisclosed reasons, coach Charles Huff said.

 Ali’s exit comes less than two weeks before Marshall opens the season Sept.
 3 at home against Norfolk State of the Football Championship Subdivision.